How to Add a Library Book to a Kids Kindle

 Once you’ve completed the checkout on Amazon’s side, you’ll get a thank you notice.
 In that thank you notice, choose “Manage Your Content and Devices.”

 A full list of all your digital books will pop up and it’s usually sorted by what you’ve most recently checked out, so your new library book should be first.
-On the left side, click “More Actions.”
+On the right side, click “More Actions.”
 When this box pops open, scroll down to the bottom and click “Manage family library.”

 It will show all your libraries, including any FreeTime libraries associated with a Kids Kindle.
 Click “Add to Library” next to your child’s name that has the Kids Kindle and . . .ta-da!
 The library book is added to their Kindle.